evangelospap/qualco-casestudy/README.md

 npm install

-Run the Angular development server:
+Start the Angular development server:

 ng serve

-Access the frontend at http://localhost:4200
+Access the frontend at: http://localhost:4200

 Usage

-The home page shows navigation links to different tasks (countries, stats, etc.)
+The home page provides navigation links to different tasks (e.g., countries, statistics).

-Use the filters and pagination controls in the /country-data page to query data dynamically.
+The /country-data page supports filtering by region and year range, along with pagination controls.

-The menu and pages are implemented in Angular with a Spring Boot REST backend.
+Data is fetched dynamically from the Spring Boot REST backend.

 Notes

-Angular CLI is required for running the frontend:

-npm install -g @angular/cli

-Database schema is expected to be pre-populated as per the SQL provided in the project.
+Ensure your database is populated according to the SQL scripts included in the project.

+The project uses plain HTML + CSS for the UI without Angular Material.

 License

-This project is for demonstration purposes and does not include a specific license.
+This project is for demonstration purposes only.
+No license is included.